A topic from the subject of Physical Chemistry in Chemistry.

 Procedure:

-1. Dip the platinum wire into the HCl solution and hold it in the Bunsen burner flame.
+1. Clean the platinum wire by dipping it in the HCl solution and then holding it in the Bunsen burner flame until no color is observed.
+Repeat this cleaning process several times.

 Observations: